-About Dacorum
+1. About Dacorum

-The borough of Dacorum is situated in west Hertfordshire and has a mixture of strong urban and rural identities.
-It includes the towns of Hemel Hempstead, Berkhamsted and Tring as well as a number of villages from Long Marston in the west to Flaunden in the south-east.
+1.1.
+Situated in western Hertfordshire, Dacorum is a borough with a mixture of strong urban and rural identities.
+It includes the towns of Hemel Hempstead, Berkhamsted and Tring as well as a number of villages, from Long Marston in the west to Flaunden in the south-east.
 Over a third of the borough's 210 square kilometres have been designated as part of the Chilterns Area of Outstanding Natural Beauty, while most of the rest has high landscape quality and potential.

-Hemel Hempstead was one of the first "New Towns" built after the Second World War.
-Its development reflects the original concept of the new town as a series of integrated communities with individual identity and neighbourhood focus.
-The rapid growth of Hemel Hempstead is reflected in the large number of buildings of similar age and appearance.

-The remainder of the Borough is rural, surrounding two market towns, Berkhamsted and Tring.
-Although agriculture is no longer a major employment sector in Dacorum, outside towns the communities value their rural heritage as well as expecting good modern services.
-The conservation of building and landscape are important considerations in Dacorum, balanced with concerns to maintain thriving businesses in town centres.
-Dacorum Borough Council works closely with the 16 town and parish councils, which represent communities in rural areas of the Borough.

-Dacorum has a population of 144,8001, and is the largest of the Hertfordshire districts by headcount, representing 13% of the total county population.
-Further information about Dacorum and the demographics of its populace can be found in the "Spotlight on Dacorum: Background to the Borough" document, available via the council's website.2
+- 1.2.
+One of the first 'New Towns' built after the Second World War, Hemel Hempstead's development reflects the original concept of the new town as a series of integrated communities with individual identity and neighbourhood focus.
+The rapid growth of Hemel Hempstead is reflected in the large number of buildings of similar age and appearance. - 1.3.
+Much of the rest of the borough is rural, including two market towns: Berkhamsted and Tring.
+Although agriculture is no longer a major employment sector in Dacorum, our communities value their rural heritage, and the conservation of historic buildings and landscapes are important considerations.
+We know that our communities expect good, modern services and thriving town centres.
+Dacorum Borough Council works closely with the town and parish councils which represent communities in rural areas of the borough, to deliver these aims. - 1.4.
+Dacorum has a population of 144,8001, the largest of the Hertfordshire districts.
+Further information about Dacorum and the demographics of its populace can be found in the 'Statistics about Dacorum' area of the council's website2. - 1.5.
+The borough is continuing to develop, and with significant regeneration planned for much of the borough and Hemel Hempstead in particular over the coming years, it is an exciting time for those who live and work in the area.

-1Office of National Statistics, Census 2011 (published July 2012) 2http://www.dacorum.gov.uk/pdf/Spotlight%20on%20Dacorum-Background.pdf
+1 Office of National Statistics, Census 2011 (published July 2012)

+www.dacorum.gov.uk/home/community-living/statistics-about-dacorum

-About this document
+2. About this document